gschmutz/generative-ai-demo/demo-script.md

   * **CREDENTIAL NAME:** `redis`
   * **Redis URL:** `redis://redis-stack-1:6379`

-Now ask the question: `can a player asked for an incident to be reviewed by the VAR`
+Now ask the question: `can a player ask for an incident to be reviewed by the VAR`

 ## Vector Admin